What to see in Venice?

-What to see in Venice?
-That is the easiest question to answer, as there are so many things to see that one visit to this magic city is never enough.
-The Venice Carnival is worth a trip to Italy in itself.
-The Carnival always starts two weeks before Ash Wednesday.
-This is the time when the streets of Venice fill up with people dressed in period costumes, one more magnificent than the other.
+That is the easiest question to answer, as there are so many things to see.
+Indeed, one visit to this charming city is never enough.
+As a matter of fact, the Venice Carnival, Carnevale di Venezia, is worth a trip to Italy in itself.
+The Carnival always starts two weeks before Fat Tuesday.
+During this time, people will fill up the streets of Venice dressed in period costumes, certainly, one more magnificent than the other.

-The Carnival tradition goes back to the 13th century although, with the fall of the Venetian Republic in 1797, the ancient celebration and costumes were banned.
-Its revival started in the 1970s and became a huge success once again.
-Now the Carnival days are packed with exciting events; musicians, jugglers, acrobats, dancers take over the city’s main streets and squares.
-Campo San Polo turns into a beautiful skating rink.
+The Carnival tradition goes back to the 13th century.
+Historically, with the fall of the Venetian Republic in 1797, the ancient celebration and costumes were banned.
+Its revival started in the 1970s and in no time became a huge success once again.
+Now, the Carnival days is one of the main offerings to see in Vince.
+Presently, it is packed with exciting events, musicians, jugglers, acrobats, and dancers.
+They take over the city’s main streets and squares.
+Magnificently, Campo San Polo turns into a beautiful skating rink.

 There are many shops in the city that sell and rent historical outfits for any taste.
-Traditional mascarei, such as Ca’ Macanà and Tragicomica make beautiful Venetian masks, exactly like the ones that were worn by the locals hundreds of years ago.
+Traditional mascarei, such as Ca’ Macanà and Tragicomica make beautiful Venetian masks.
+As a matter of fact, exactly like the ones that were worn by the locals hundreds of years ago.

 Photos by: Frank Kovalchek, James Song, JP Bennett.